 - Heart Is an Awesome Power: Invoked early on during Giorno's fight with Buccellati, who mocks the usefulness of Gold Experience "imbuing life" in a fight.
 Bruno gets to learn first hand that "overfilled" with "life" includes charming side effects like losing coordination of your body and feeling the agonizing moment of your face being pounded in, stretched out over several minutes.

-- The Hero/ The Lancer: The Hero of Passione's group and the Lancer to Buccellati's Leader
+- The Lancer: The Hero of Passione's group and the Lancer to Buccellati's Leader.

 - Impossibly Cool Clothes: Giorno is the gold standard which all other JoJos aspire to.